tanmay-g/automatic-fortnight/README.md

 # automatic-fortnight
-This is the initial commit for this blank readme file
+This will contain the android apps made by me